-While many opt stay on the main streets to take in Museo Nacional De Bellas Artes Cuba, Plaza De San Francisco or El Capitolio (all of which you certainly must see), it’s sometimes fun to walk away from the popular tourist areas, and get lost exploring residential neighborhoods.
+While many opt to stay on the main streets to take in Museo Nacional De Bellas Artes Cuba, Plaza De San Francisco, or El Capitolio (all of which you certainly must see), it’s sometimes fun to walk away from the popular tourist areas and get lost exploring residential neighborhoods.

 If I ever return to Old Havana, I doubt that I’d be able to find this street again.
 A somewhat unfortunate result of getting lost I guess?

 This is one of my travel on-the-cheap tips for Havana.
 Leaving the other tourists behind and going off on your own to explore a city is a fun way to have a unique experience while traveling.

 Have you ever gotten lost?
 Did you get a great photo opportunity or have an unexpected experience?
 Tell me (and my readers) about it by leaving a comment below.